-If an insufficient gain margin is found (gain{margin} < 5), the oscillation can start when designing and testing the final application, but this does not guarantee that the oscillation starts in operating conditions.
+If an insufficient gain margin is found ($gain{margin} < 5$), the oscillation can start when designing and testing the final application, but this does not guarantee that the oscillation starts in operating conditions.
 It is highly recommended that the selected crystal has a gain margin higher than or equal to 5 (try to select a crystal with a lower ESR and/or a lower C_L).

-As a second example illustrating the case where the maximal critical crystal transconductance is given, the HSE oscillator embedded in STM32G0 microcontrollers has $G_m = 1.5 \text{ mA/V}$. g{mcrit} operated for the implemented oscillator must stay below this value.
+In a second example of the case where the maximal critical crystal transconductance is given, the HSE oscillator embedded in STM32G0 microcontrollers has G_m = 1.5 mA/V. g{mcrit} for the implemented oscillator must stay below this value.
 The Fox quartz crystal described above respects this condition.

-The conversion between the oscillator transconductance (g_m) and the oscillation loop maximal critical transconductance (G_m {crit max}) is given by G_m {crit max} = $g_m / 5$.
+The conversion between the oscillator transconductance (g_m) and the oscillation loop maximal critical transconductance $(G{m \ crit \ max})$ is given by $G{m \ crit \ max} = g_m / 5$.

-Note: Before any verification, the crystal chosen must vibrate at a frequency that respects the oscillator frequency range given in the STM32 datasheet.
+Before any verification, the crystal chosen must vibrate at a frequency that respects the oscillator frequency range given in the STM32 datasheet.